alga-hopf/alpaca_lora_sage/README.md

 ```
 with the following arguments:
 - `--path_dataset`: the path to the SageMath dataset.
 Default is "~/alpaca_lora_sage/dataset.json".
 - `--wandb_project`: the name of your wandb project.
-Default is "".
+Default is "sage finetuning".
 - `--wandb_entity_name`: the name of your wandb entity.
 Default is "".
 - `--wandb_key`: the name of your wandb key.
 Default is "".
 - `--model_max_length`: max length accepted by the model.
 Default is $512$.